 Sea DandeLion Café and Awa Bar

 Possibly the cutest name on the block, Sea DandeLion Café and Awa Bar offers healthy, vegan dishes seven days a week.
 There are a lot of options to choose from, all made with locally sourced greens; however, the gourmet Waipio taro burger is a must.
 It comes with a taro-quinoa burger patty topped with sauerkraut, greens, cucumbers, pink guava, red onion tomato ketchup and a special “taronnaise” sauce.
 Speaking of greens, bring cash if you want to eat at Sea DandeLion Café and Awa Bar, since the establishment does not take credit cards.
-45-3590 Mamane St., Honokaa
+45-3590 Mamane St., Honokaa, website

 Honokaa Trading Co.